 Hyperemesis gravidarum is defined as excessive nausea and vomiting among pregnant women.
 A woman might be sick several times throughout the day and unable to hold food or drink down which negatively affects daily life.
 This condition requires treatment in a healthcare facility.

-If a woman is frequently sick and could not hold food down, the doctor should be informed as soon as possible.
+If a woman is frequently sick and could not keep food down, inform the doctor as soon as possible.
 Remember that there is a risk for dehydration.

 What are the signs?